MrClock8163/GeoComPy/docs/introduction.rst

 ---------

-The GeoComPy package (as the name suggests) primarily built around the GeoCom command protocol.
+The GeoComPy package (as the name suggests) primarily built around the GeoCOM command protocol.
 This was developed by Leica and is available on a wide range of their products.
-For some older instrument types, that do not support GeoCom, older systems (like GSI Online) might be implemented instead.
+For some older instrument types, that do not support GeoCOM, older systems (like GSI Online) might be implemented instead.
 All serial communication based protocols are fundamentally synchronous systems, consisting of request-response pairs.

 .. note::

-    Leica stopped selling GeoCom robotic licenses for their TPS1200 series instruments in 2019.
+    Leica stopped selling GeoCOM robotic licenses for their TPS1200 series instruments in 2019.
 Newer instruments have a more complicated licensing scheme.

-The primary goal is to provide methods to call all known GeoCom commands on the supported instruments.
+The primary goal is to provide methods to call all known GeoCOM commands on the supported instruments.
 These "low-level" commands can then be used to build more complex applications.

-GeoCom
+GeoCOM
 ^^^^^^

-GeoCom enabled instruments can communicate with the ASCII version of the protocol through a stable connection.
+GeoCOM enabled instruments can communicate with the ASCII version of the protocol through a stable connection.
 Each command is a serialized RPC (Remote Procedure Call) request, that specifies the code of the procedure to run, and supplies the necessary arguments.
 The reply is a serialized RPC response message, containing the return parameters.

 .. code-block::
-    :caption: GeoCom exchange example
+    :caption: GeoCOM exchange example

     %R1Q,9029:1,1,0 # RPC 9029, prism search in window
     %R1P,0,0:0      # Standard OK response

 All the supported instruments follow a similar API structure.
 The instrument object implements the generic request functions.
-The actual GeoCom commands are available through their respective subsystems.
+The actual GeoCOM commands are available through their respective subsystems.

 The connection to an instrument can be easily set up through a serial